dekubu/panamax/README.md

 ### Traefik version, upgrades, and custom images

-MRSK runs the traefik:v2.9 image to track Traefik 2.9.x releases.
+PNMX runs the traefik:v2.9 image to track Traefik 2.9.x releases.

 To pin Traefik to a specific version or an image published to your registry, specify `image`: